Douglas0n/douglas0n/README.md

-### Olá 👋 你好
+### Hi! 👋 你好

-👯 Quero colaborar em:
+👯 I want to collaborate on:
-  * Escrever artigos sobre tecnologia (English/Português)
+   * Javascript projects and frameworks
-  * Tradução para português e inglês (docs e projetos em javascript)
+   * Translation into Portuguese and English (docs and projects in javascript)

 ⚡ Fun fact:
-  *esta é a primeira página da internet: http://info.cern.ch/ (não, não é o google!)*
+   *this is the first page on the internet: http://info.cern.ch/ (no, it's not google!)*

-📫 Como me encontrar:
+📫 How to find me:
    * Twitter: @Douglas0n
    * Instagram: douglas0n
    * Email: douglasalves395@gmail.com
    * LinkedIn: www.linkedin.com/in/douglas0n

 <!--